samestrin/llm-interface/README.md

 ## Introduction

-`llm-interface` is a wrapper designed to interact with multiple Large Language Model (LLM) APIs. `llm-interface` simplifies integrating various LLM providers, including **OpenAI, AI21 Studio, Anthropic, Cloudflare AI, Cohere, DeepInfra, Fireworks AI, Friendli AI, Google Gemini, Goose AI, Groq, Hugging Face, Mistral AI, Monster API, Octo AI, Perplexity, Reka AI, watsonx.ai, and LLaMA.cpp**, into your applications.
+`llm-interface` is a wrapper designed to interact with multiple Large Language Model (LLM) APIs. `llm-interface` simplifies integrating various LLM providers, including **OpenAI, AI21 Studio, Anthropic, Cloudflare AI, Cohere, DeepInfra, Fireworks AI, Friendli AI, Google Gemini, Goose AI, Groq, Hugging Face, Mistral AI, Monster API, Octo AI, Perplexity, Reka AI, watsonx.ai, and LLaMA.cpp (ollama compatible)**, into your applications.
 It is available as an [NPM package](https://www.npmjs.com/package/llm-interface).

 This goal of `llm-interface` is to provide a single, simple, unified interface for sending messages and receiving responses from different LLM services.
 This will make it easier for developers to work with multiple LLMs without worrying about the specific intricacies of each API.